Are you currently experiencing a drop in FPS (frame per second) while playing your favorite game?

 How To Fix CPU Bottleneck (Common Solutions)

-If you are building a gaming computer, the CPU bottleneck problem is easier to prevent than solve when it happens.
+If you are building a gaming laptop, the CPU bottleneck problem is easier to prevent than solve when it happens.
 That’s why you have to consider what games you play before you make a purchase.
 Otherwise, you can do the methods below to fix a CPU bottleneck.

 Increase The Game’s Resolution